 Upon Himmat Singh’s appointment as CEO of AIS Adhesives Ltd., he discovered that its operations were stalled, its cash reserves were depleted, and it was operating at a $200,000 loss.

-Singh quickly sprang into action: prioritizing the restoration of trust among suppliers, clients, and the talent community.
+Singh quickly created a plan: prioritizing the restoration of trust among suppliers, clients, and the talent community.
 He spoke to all three parties about their issues with the previous management team and clarified the steps which would be taken to address ongoing concerns.

 External relations were not the only ones which needed repairing: AIS Adhesive Ltd.’s people were concerned about the economic state of the company.
 Singh addressed this discontent and set out to find ways to boost morale by re-working internal practices and policies.